 A proposed model: a simple COVID-19 testing solution for travel

-Starting with an antibody test – if there are positive neutralising antibodies present – then a three-month antibody status certificate could be provided to be used for travel.
-The tests can be administered by professionals in pharmacies, workplaces by occupational health workers or in other settings by qualified lay people.
+Starting with an IgG rapid antibody test – if there are positive neutralising antibodies present – then an antibody status certificate could be provided to be used for travel.
+The tests can be administered by professionals in pharmacies, workplaces by occupational health workers or in other settings by trained lay people.

 Lateral flow antibody testing is easy to administer.
 A blood finger prick test and takes only 20 minutes to get a result.
-No large laboratory instrumentation is needed, the result can be recorded on a smartphone app and a QR code issued if required that can be used for a time limited period (e.g. 3-months) for multiple purposes.
+No large laboratory instrumentation is needed.
+If needed the result could be recorded on a smartphone app and a QR code issued if required that can be used for a time limited period (e.g. 3-months) for multiple purposes.
 It is simple, accurate, cost-effective and connected.

-In the case that there were no neutralising antibodies present – the person would still need to perform antigen and/or PCR testing as set out above to determine their suitability to travel.
+In the case there are no neutralising antibodies present – the person would still need to perform antigen and/or PCR testing as set out above to determine their suitability to travel.

 In essence, an integrated antigen/PCR/antibody test approach that is easy to administer and is a cost-effective means to travel.